Flowminder/FlowKit/docs/source/developer/developer.md

 -`event_count`

-    Count of event for individual subscribers in a time period.
+    Count of events (optionally of specific types) for individual subscribers in a time period.

 ### FlowAPI Access tokens